-During 2005 the Advisory Board and Steering Committees for the three funds within the Coast Sustainability Trust were active.
-The Trustee was able to distribute funds to the intended beneficiaries of those accounts, according to the Distribution Objectives of the Deed of Trust that established the CST.
+During 2006 the Advisory Board and Steering Committees for the Matching Fund and the ESAMDAP fund were active.
+The steering committee for the EBMLUP fund did not approve any new funding during 2006.
+The Trustee was able to distribute funds to the intended beneficiaries of the active accounts, according to the Distribution Objectives of the Deed of Trust that established the CST.
 As further government land use decisions related to the LRMP process are announced, the Advisory Board and Steering Committees will be ready to respond quickly to proposals to mitigate any negative impacts, and to assist in funding the planning and execution of new sustainable economic initiatives.